Supplemental needs trust: Medicaid Payback provision

+Types of supplemental needs trusts

 First-party, self-settled supplemental needs trusts

 A disabled beneficiary's own assets can form the corpus of a supplemental needs trust.
 Although an individual's assets are usually considered to be countable resources for purposes of qualification for Medicaid, the supplemental needs trust statute permits an individual to fund an SNT without being penalized.

 Generally, divestment of assets for purposes of Medicaid qualification will trigger a 36-to-60 month "look back" by Medicaid, in which all asset transfers of the would-be beneficiary are examined.
 If found to be made specifically to qualify for Medicaid the transfer will be disallowed.

 The special needs trust statute, however, allows a disabled beneficiary to divest themselves of assets for purposes of Medicaid qualification, provided that the assets are placed into the supplemental needs trust.
 Such assets would then form a "first party self-settled special needs trust" and would not trigger the "look back" provision.
 First-party assets can be added to subsequently if a trustee employs a specialized affidavit.

 Until enactment of the "Special Needs Trust Fairness Act" provisions of the 21st Century Cures Act in late 2016, a first party/self-settled trust had to be created by a parent, grandparent, guardian, or court.
 The statute did not allow the disabled individual to create his or her own trust, even if he or she was otherwise legally competent.
 The 21st Century Cures Act amended 42 U.S.C. §1396p(d)(4)(A), by adding "the individual" to the list of people who can establish a first party trust.

 Third-party supplemental needs trusts

-Any third party (as opposed to the beneficiary who is referred to as the first party) is free to create a supplemental needs trust for the benefit of a disabled beneficiary with his or her own assets.
-The same basic rules apply as to the spendthrift irrevocable nature of the SNT formed by a third party, as well as the age 65 limitation, and the requirement for an EIN.